taraamiri57/SYDE675_Project/README.md

 The repository is composed of several directories.
 The explanation of each directory is as below:
 * DL Models (Paper code implementation)
   * A python file (.py) file for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Dataset
-  * Results as figures and .xlsx files
+  * Results for the Chest Dataset
+    * Figures
+    *

 * BERT Directory including:
   * A python file (.py) file to implement the BERT model on the 2 Dataset
   * A dutch pre-trained model downloaded from:
   * Results (Figures and .xlsx files)

 * ML models
   * A Google Colab file (.ipynb) to implement the Machine Learning models (Naive Bayes, SVM, and Random Forest) on the 2 Dataset